-The #1 most important tip that I can give is to use the automatic tools for your data prep work.
+The #1 tip that I can give is to use the automatic tools for your data preparation, they are free, open source and use open data.

-For more information about the automatic tools avaialable to you, please review the Making Evaluation Maps article.
+For more information about the automatic tools available to you, please review the Making Evaluation Maps article.

 - Please review supported data formats article and the attributes required for evaluation maps.
 Geodesignhub only supports GeoJSON for adding externally prepared data into evaluations and constraints and diagrams.